asgardeo/mobile-ui-sdks/docs/website/android/introduction.md

     ```groovy
     dependencies {
-        implementation 'io.asgardeo:android:<latest-version>'
+        implementation 'io.asgardeo:asgardeo-android:<latest-version>'
     }
     ```

-    You can find the latest version of the SDK from the [Maven Repository](https://central.sonatype.com/artifact/io.asgardeo/android.ui).
+    You can find the latest version of the SDK from the [Maven Repository](https://central.sonatype.com/artifact/io.asgardeo/asgardeo-android).

 2. Add a redirect scheme in the Android application.
 You need to add the `appAuthRedirectScheme` in the application `build.gradle` file.